List of Fist of the Blue Sky characters: Hóng Huá Huì

 The Number Four Boss comes from the province of Canton.
-Due to injuries he suffered at the fists of Yán Wáng, he is wheelchair-bound and must wear a metal contraption with a crank to raise and lower his head.
-Jumpy and triggerhappy, he'll shoot anything that bothers him.
+Due to injuries he suffered at the fists of Yán Wáng, he uses a wheelchair and wears a metal contraption with a crank to raise and lower his head.
+Jumpy and trigger-happy, he'll shoot anything that bothers him.
 A slovenly womanizer, Wu desired Pān Guāng-Lín's actress girlfriend Yáng Měi-Yù.
 The insanely jealous Wu held Pan in his dungeon, intending to use him as the "tiger-meat" in his "Dragon–Tiger Stew".
 Wu never got the chance, because Yan-Wang knocked Wu into his own boiling cauldron, killing him.